esphome/esphome-docs/components/sensor/pas-co2.rst

 Wiring
 ------
 For i2c communication the `PSEL` pin should be grounded (via 10k).
 PWM can be disabled by grounding the `PWM_DIS` pin.
 The sensor needs 12V to operate the laser and 3.3V for the logic part.
-The peak current on the 12V supply is 150ma (average 0.8ma).
+The peak current on the 12V supply is 150ma (average is 0.8ma).
 I2C runs at 3.3V (average current is 6.1ma).